Condo insurance vs. homeowners insurance: What are the differences?

 Dwelling coverage, which is also called dwelling insurance, is a feature of homeowners insurance that helps to pay to repair or rebuild the physical structure of a house and attached structures if they are damaged by a covered peril.
 Standard dwelling insurance helps cover damage from hazards such as fire, hail, theft or ice.

 With condo insurance, however, you'll typically only need enough coverage to repair or rebuild the interior of your unit.
 Repairs to the outside of the building, exterior walls, hallways, elevators, etc., would generally be the condo association's responsibility.
+For Allstate condo insurance, Dwelling Protection (Coverage A) becomes Building Property Protection (Coverage A).
+There is no coverage B Other Structures Protection for condo unit owner insurance.

 If someone is injured while visiting your condo, liability coverage may help cover the related legal and medical costs if you're found responsible for the accident.
 This coverage can also help if you're found liable for accidentally damaging someone else's property.
 As a condo owner, liability coverage can help you avoid paying out of pocket in these situations, but you typically don't need liability protection for claims involving common areas.
 For example, if a visitor slips on the building's front stairs and breaks an ankle, your association's insurance will typically kick in.